yuvaraj55555/yuvaraj-is-5600-week-08/README.md

 So in our next step, let's setup some mocking.
 Using mocks we can isolate the unit of work we are testing, ensuring that tests run quickly and are not affected by external dependencies (such as deletes on our database).

+** Note: ** In this lab, we are actually setting up and tearing down the database to ensure that all tests are run with a clean state.
+However, we do not always have the option to do this, especially if we are using a shared database or an external database.
+In those cases, we can use mocks to simulate the behavior of the database.
+The rest of this lab will be focused on using mocks to simulate the behavior of the database.

 7. To configure our test to use mocks, we'll need to begin by defining the mock callback.
 At a high level, a mock is a simulated object or function that mimics the behavior of real objects in controlled ways.
 It's a kind of test double, which is a generic term for any case where you replace a production object for testing purposes.

 So let's configure our mocks.
 First we'll need to create a new file to hold the mocks: `tests/db.mock.js`.
 Next add the following to the file: